Toggle: English / Spanish

 Tell the health care provider if you:

-The x-ray table is hard and cold -- you may ask for a blanket or pillow.
-You may feel a sting when the anesthesia medicine is given and a burning feeling when the dye is injected.
+You will lie flat on the x-ray table.
+There is often a cushion but it is not as comfortable as a bed.
+You may feel a sting when the anesthesia medicine is given.
+You will not feel the dye.
 You may feel some pressure and discomfort as the catheter is positioned.

-There may be tenderness and bruising at the site where the catheter was placed.
+There may be mild tenderness and bruising at the site where the catheter was placed.

 There should not be any clots or tumors in the kidney vein.
-The dye should flow quickly through the vein.
+The dye should flow quickly through the vein and not back up to the testes or ovaries.

 Risks from this test may include: